cloud-ark/caastle/README.rst

 b) Differences in deploying an application to Docker and Container Orchestration Engines (COEs) add to the complexity of creating consistent deployment workflows during development.

-Some of the existing Platform-as-a-service (PaaS) systems do support managed services integration with applications, however, their hosted architecture is increasingly seen as an overhead given most of the traditional PaaS functionality is now available in Docker and Container-as-a-service (CaaS) systems.
-The alternative approach today is to develop a custom solution using CaaS + Infrastructure-as-Code systems like TerraForm (to provision managed cloud services) + additional scripting (to bind managed services with containerized applications).
-CloudARK simplifies this alternative approach by supporting a declarative model for defining and creating environments of containerized applications, seamlessly binding managed services with application containers at runtime.
+CloudARK simplifies the process through a declarative model for defining the entire environment of a containerized application, seamlessly binding managed services with application containers at runtime, and deploying them on container orchestration engine cluster.
 This leads to following benefits:

+a) Uniform workflow across Docker and COEs

 a) Extend application architecture definition to include cloud resources

-b) Uniform workflow across Docker and COEs

 c) Integrate easily with your custom DevOps workflows